Kathleen Caden, Founder

-first had horse riding lessons.
+Kathleen volunteered with Riding for the Disabled in Kellyville in the 1980’s and had her first riding lessons there.
 She then trained and worked as a volunteer coach with RDA for a number of years.
-More recently, she has been a volunteer coach with the Arcadia Pony Club.
+In 2014, she was a volunteer coach with the Arcadia Pony Club.

 Amber Kenny, Coach

 Amber grew up in the Blue Mountains and was hooked on horses once she got her first (chestnut) pony at the age of nine.
 Amber did all her early riding in the Megalong Valley, kept her horse on a 1,500 acre property, and learned about horses from the men working the property, especially about the partnership it’s possible to have with a horse.

 Amber is an NCAS Level One Coach, specialising in dressage.
 She loves to teach, thinks dressage is fundamental to good riding and is interested in rider biomechanics.
 She admires Carl Hester for his approach to his horses and horsemanship and Sylvia Loch for her understanding of the horse and how it works and moves.

 Amber particularly likes helping first timers or the nervous person feel confident in the saddle.
 Having made the journey herself she’s particularly understanding of mums getting back in the saddle.